-We believe in providing an educational experience that transforms students from the inside out.
+LifePlus believes in providing an educational experience that transforms students from the inside out.
 Our education is built on the ideas: Learn, Love and Lead.
 Our curriculum is intended to prepare students for active involvement in our contemporary, multicultural society and to equip them with tools for shaping the future.

-We believe:
+We Believe:

-- Parents and the school are partners in education. - Parents are ultimately responsible for the education of their children, while enlisting the expertise of the school to assist in their children's development. - The school should partner with families in helping their children develop a sense of their own intrinsic worth and their identity as human beings created for a purpose. - Education is a continuing process through which this awareness develops individuals as they grow in all areas of their life toward their fullest potential. - Lifelong learning occurs when students' hearts, minds, and bodies are actively engaged.
+- Parents and the school are partners in education. - Parents are ultimately responsible for educating their children, while enlisting the school's expertise to assist in their children's development. - The school should partner with families in helping their children develop a sense of their own intrinsic worth and their identity as human beings created for a purpose. - Education is a continuing process through which this awareness develops individuals as they grow in all areas of their life toward their fullest potential. - Lifelong learning occurs when students' hearts, minds, and bodies are actively engaged.